ashcurrie8/Automated-Video-Scraping-and-Transcription/README.md

 Useful for social media analysis, content research, and qualitative data collection.

+## 🎓 Background

+This project originated as my final project for **Advanced Political Methodology**, one of the final courses I took as part of my Political Science MA program.

+What started as an academic project has been refined into a tool that bridges political science research needs with modern data engineering practices.

 ## 📋 Prerequisites

 Before using this pipeline, ensure you have the following installed: